crowdfavorite-mirrors/wp-xml-sitemap-feed/readme.txt

 === XML Sitemap & Google News Feeds ===
 Contributors: RavanH
 Donate link: https://www.paypal.com/cgi-bin/webscr?cmd=_donations&business=ravanhagen%40gmail%2ecom&item_name=XML%20Sitemap%20Feed&item_number=3%2e8&no_shipping=0&tax=0&bn=PP%2dDonationsBF&charset=UTF%2d8&lc=us
-Tags: sitemap, xml sitemap, news sitemap, sitemap.xml, robots.txt, Google, Google News, Yahoo, Bing, seo, feed, polylang Requires at least: 3.2
+Tags: sitemap, xml sitemap, news sitemap, sitemap.xml, robots.txt, Google, Google News, Yahoo, Bing, seo, feed, polylang, image sitemap
+Requires at least: 3.2
 Tested up to: 3.6
-Stable tag: 4.2.1
+Stable tag: 4.2.3

 Feeds that comply with the XML Sitemap and Google News protocol for the hungry spiders.
 Multisite compatible.

 == Description ==

 This plugin dynamically creates feeds that comply with the **XML Sitemap** and the **Google News Sitemap** protocol. **Multisite** and **Polylang** compatible and there are no files created.
 Options can be found on **Settings > Reading** to control which sitemaps, which post and taxonomy types are included, how priority is calculated, who to ping and set additional robots.txt rules.

+The main advantage of this plugin over other XML Sitemap plugins is **simplicity**.
+No need to change file or folder permissions, move files or spend time tweaking difficult plugin options.

-You or site owners on your Multisite network will not be bothered with complicated settings like most other XML Sitemap plugins.
+You, or site owners on your Multisite network, will not be bothered with complicated settings like most other XML Sitemap plugins.
 The default settings will suffice in most cases and XML sitemap values like ChangeFreq and URL Priority are auto-calculated based on post age and comment activity.

 The XML Sitemap Index becomes instantly available on yourblog.url/sitemap.xml (or yourblog.url/?feed=sitemap) containing references to posts and pages by default, ready for indexing by search engines like Google, Yahoo, MSN, Ask.com and others.
 When the Google News Sitemap is activated, it will become available on yourblog.url/sitemap-news.xml (or yourblog.url/?feed=sitemap-news), ready for indexing by Google News.
 Both are automatically referenced in the dynamically created **robots.txt** on yourblog.url/robots.txt to tell search engines where to find your XML Sitemaps.
 And both are sent by ping to Google and Bing on each new publication.